MaurizioB/jack_switch/README.md

 For any issues you can contact me at maurizio.berti on gmail, just keep in mind that I'm no programmer, I just code for fun.
 Enjoy!

+PS: I know that this small program might have too many options and support for what it actually does, I just took the chance to improve my programming skills by exploring all possible options.

 Requirements:
 -------------

-- pygtk2, keybinding
 - [pyjack](https://pypi.python.org/pypi/py-jack/)
+- pygtk2
 - numpy
+- keybinding (for global shortcut support, optional)

 Usage:
 ------

     jack_switch.py [-h] [-o n] [-m] [-x] [-k] [--modifiers \<Mod1\>\<Mod2\>\<...\>] [-f] [-q]

-Without any argument, jack_switch will start with stereo inputs and 2 stereo outputs
+Without any argument, jack_switch will start with stereo inputs and 2 stereo outputs.
+Just connect the input port[s] with your jack client output and output ports with your plugins, system outputs...
+Then toggle the outputs using the GUI or keyboard shortcuts.
+You can use number keys (or F-keys enabling -f switch), eventually associated with keyboard modifiers (see -k) for global keybindings when the application is not focused.

-optional arguments:
+##Optional arguments:

 -o n, --outputs n (default and minimum: 2)
 Number of outputs (output pairs for stereo); maximum is 10 for stereo, 20 for mono